 Teen Drinking and Driving

-At 11.7 percent, the Center for Disease Control indicates that Louisiana’s teens drink and drive more than teens across the nation.
-The national average is reported at 10.1 percent; over 1.5 percent below Louisiana.
+The Centers for Disease Control indicates that Louisiana’s teens drink and drive more than teens across the nation.

 Vehicular Theft in Louisiana

 Louisiana’ auto thefts fell to 171.3 in 2012.
 The FBI reports that this brings the state to nearly 60 points below the national average.
 In 2014, though, the number of vehicle thefts almost matched that of the national average.